trentlarson/endorser-docs/src/transactions.rst

   ==================== ====
   @context             the schema (which is optional if the enclosing object already has it)
-  @type                recommended: type of the item being fulfilled, eg "DonateAction" or "Offer" or "PlanAction" or "TradeAction" -- and it may in turn have an "isPartOf" or "itemOffered.isPartOf" for a broader initiative identifier           required reference to a previous claim, which should be a full URL
+  @type                recommended: type of the item being fulfilled, eg "Offer" or "DonateAction" or "TradeAction" or "PlanAction" identifier           optional reference to a previous "Offer" or "DonateAction" or "TradeAction" or "PlanAction" claim, which should be a full URI (If there is no previous action, the type (eg. "DonateAction") alone can be helpful detail.)
   ==================== ====